2 Connecticut cities seeing an uptick in fatal drug overdoses

-Both the Waterbury and New Haven health departments say they are seeing an increase in fatal overdoses in the past two weeks.
+Health officials in Waterbury said they had seen fentanyl mixed with other street drugs, not just opiates.

-Waterbury’s Health Department says they are seeing Fentanyl being mixed with other street drugs, not just opiates.
+According to the City of New Haven, there have been 12 fatal overdoses since Jan.
+25. Three were in Newhallville, and four were in the Hill neighborhood.

-The New Haven Health Department said for concerns about adverse reactions, residents may bring substances or paraphernalia for testing, no questions asked.
+“Typically, we see about two fatalities a week,” said Martiza Bond, Director of Public Health in New Haven.
+“To see, within the last two-week period, we are at 12 fatalities, that is a concern for us.”

 To prevent overdose deaths, here are some tips from the health departments: